hirosystems/docs/docs/platform/overview.md

 # Hiro Platform Overview

 The [Hiro Platform](https://platform.hiro.so/) is a cloud-based development environment that enables you to create, build and deploy Clarity smart contracts.
+Additionally, you can create, monitor, and centrally manage Chainhooks.

 :::note